f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 The remaining images (T2-F5OS, ALL-F5OS, T4-F5OS) all support in-place upgrades; however, they each default to different consumption of disk space that can be used by the tenant.
 No matter which image you chose you can always expand tenant disk space later using the **Virtual Disk Size** parameter in the tenant deployment options.
 This will require an outage.

 The **T2-F5OS** image is intended for a tenant that will run LTM and or DNS only, it is not suitable for tenants needing other modules provisioned (AVR may be an exception).
-This type of image is best suited in a high density tenant environment where the number of tenants is going to be high per appliance and using minimum CPU resources (1 or 2 vCPUs per tenant).
+This type of image is best suited in a high-density tenant environment where the number of tenants is going to be high per appliance and using minimum CPU resources (1 or 2 vCPUs per tenant).
 You may want to limit the amount of disk space each tenant can use as a means of ensuring the filesystem on the appliance does not become full.
 As an example, there is 1TB of disk space per r5000 and r10000 appliance, and 36 tenants each using the 142GB T4-F5OS image would lead to an over-provisioning situation.
 Because tenants are deployed in sparse mode which allows over-provisioning, this may not be an issue initially, but could become a problem later in the tenant’s lifespan as it writes more data to the disk.
 To keep the tenants in check, you can deploy smaller T2-F5OS images which can consume 45GB each.
 LTM/DNS deployments use much less disk space than other BIG-IP modules, which do extensive local logging and utilize databases on disk.

 The **All-F5OS** image is suitable for any module configuration and supports a default of 76GB for the tenant.
 It is expected that the number of tenants per blade would be much less, as the module combinations that drive the need for more disk space typically require more CPU/memory which will artificially reduce the tenant count per appliance.
 Having a handful of 76GB or 156GB images per appliance should not lead to an out of space condition.
 There are some environments where some tenants may need more disk space, and the T4-F5OS image can provide for that.
 Now that Virtual Disk expansion utilities are available you can always grow the disk consumption later so starting small and expanding later is a good approach; it may be best to default using the T4-F5OS image as that is essentially the default size for vCMP deployments today.